alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 - High-margin strategy: All profitable items were priced above $150, underscoring the effectiveness of premium product positioning.
 - Product concentration: Road-150 Red and Mountain-200 variants each accounted for at least 31% of annual profit, peaking in 2005 with over 75% of that year’s profit.
 - Colour segmentation: Red products were top performers in 2005 and 2006, while black variants led in 2007 and 2008.
-- Inventory scope: Sold products ranged from 25 in 2005 to 102 in 2008, suggesting opportunities for SKU (Stock Keeping Unit) optimisation and targeted product marketing.
+- Inventory scope: Sold products ranged from 25 in 2005 to 102 in 2008, suggesting opportunities for SKU optimisation and targeted product marketing.

 ### Customer Demographics & Geography
 - Age-based profitability: Customers aged 50+ generated at least 39% of total profit during the analysed period.